timsyanganalytics/timsyanganalytics-udacity_intermediate_python_project2/Desktop/Fall 2021/python/udacity_project2/README.md

 # Meme Generator

 ## Overview
-This project is an interactive app that generates meme with a quote from an author, on top of a dog picture.
+This project is an interactive app that generates (and saves to your local) meme with a quote from an author, on top of a (by default, dog) picture.
 It supports command line inputs for you to customize the quote and the author.

-TODO: Flask
+A Flask app allows you to generate random meme on top of local dog pictures, and allows you to customize your own meme with pictures online (via `requests`)

 ## Environment and set up
 Set up this project on a unique conda environment with python 3.9